openSUSE/cnf/README.md

 done
 ```

 The testing itself is wrapped in [bats](https://github.com/bats-core/bats-core) and in order to make it run, one needs to initialize the git submodules (`git submodule update --init`).
-Then tests can be executed using a following command
+Then tests can be executed using following command

 ```.sh
 ./test/bats/bin/bats ./test/
 ```
 > ```.log
+> test.bats
 >  ✓ zypper root: installed /usr/bin/rpm
 >  ✓ zypper root: installed /usr/sbin/sysctl
 >  ✓ zypper root: not installed xnake